 The EHT Action field is defined in 9.6.34.1 (EHT Action field).

 When the TID-To-Link Mapping Response frame is transmitted as a response to a TID-To-Link Mapping Request frame, the Dialog Token field is the value in the corresponding TID-To-Link Mapping Request frame.
 When the TID-To-Link Mapping Response frame is transmitted as an unsolicited response, then the Dialog token is set to 0.
+When the TID-To-Link Mapping Response frame is transmitted as a response to an advertised TID-to-link mapping (see 35.3.6.1.5.1 Advertised TID-to-link mapping), then the Dialog Token is set to 1.

 The Status Code is defined in 9.4.1.9 (Status Code field).